Religion in Chad: Christianity

 Christianity arrived in Chad in the twentieth century, shortly after the colonial conquest.
 Contrary to the dominant pattern in some other parts of Africa, however, where the colonial powers encouraged the spread of the faith, the earliest French officials in Chad advised against it.
 This recommendation, however, probably reflected European paternalism and favoritism toward Islam rather than a display of liberalism.
 In any case, the French military administration followed such counsel for the first two decades of the century, the time it took to conquer the new colony and establish control over its people.
 Following World War I, official opposition to Christianity softened, and the government tolerated but did not sponsor missionaries.

 Since World War II, Chadian Catholic Christians have had a far greater influence on Chadian life than their limited numbers suggest.
 The missions spread the ideology of Westernization—the notion that progress depended on following European models of development.
 Even more specifically, Roman Catholic mission education spread the French language.
 Even though Islam is the religion of the majority, Christians controlled the government that inherited power from the French.
 These leaders imparted an ideological orientation that continued to dominate in the 1980s.
 In addition, there are 7,000 Orthodox Christians.

 Baháʼí Faith

 Though the history of the Baháʼí Faith in Chad began after the country's independence in 1960, members of the religion were present in associated territories since 1953.
 The Baháʼís of Chad elected their first National Spiritual Assembly in 1971.
 Through succeeding decades Baháʼís have been active in a number of ways and by some counts and estimates have become the third largest international religion in Chad with over 80,000 members by 2000.

 Freedom of religion

+The Transitional Charter of October 2022 established Chad as a secular state and affirmed the separation of religion and state; it also provided for freedom of religion.

+In 2023, the country was scored 1 out of 4 for religious freedom.